Connecting on Education

 Meanwhile, the San Mateo County School Boards Association's Legislative Committee is actively organizing itself under the skilled leadership of David Li.
 David has been active on the Funding Task Force and participated in the meetings with Todd Collins and Senator Becker's staff.

-Attended Annual Meeting of County Committee on School District Organization
+Opportunity for County Committee on School District Organization?

 One of my roles on the Board is to serve as the Board's Governing Board Representative to the County Committee on School District Organization.
 We meet once a year to elect members of the committee.
 This meeting was held on November 3 and we elected five individuals to serve on the committee.
 I inquired at the meeting as to whether the group spent time assessing how well our current school district boundaries serve students across the county.
 The answer was no. This body is more reactive then proactive.
 Given that we have all of these talented people on this committee, which did not meet even once this year, I think this is a missed opportunity.
 I will explore this more as I am not sure whether and how they might do this type of long-term visioning and planning.